Skip to content

 5. Osaka (with Japan Airlines)

-While it’s not exactly off-the-beaten path in Japan, Osaka gets far less love than fashion-forward Tokyo or former imperial capital Kyoto, and it’s a shame.
+While it’s not exactly off-the-beaten-path in Japan, Osaka gets far less love than fashion-forward Tokyo or former imperial capital Kyoto, and it’s a shame.

 Why?
-Because it just may be your big chance to see Japan at it’s most down-to-earth.
+Because it just may be your big chance to see Japan at its most down-to-earth.
 For the most part, locals in Japan’s third largest city are friendlier, and more open to interaction than in Tokyo and other tourist hot spots.

 Like so many hard-working deeply urban places, Osaka is great for grabbing hearty traditional fare at reasonable prices.
-It’s far from Japan’s most beautiful city, but it has loads of personality and a fair number of architectural gems — like the 16th century Osaka Castle — that more than make up for it.
+It’s far from Japan’s most beautiful city, but it has loads of personality and a fair number of architectural gems — like the 16th-century Osaka Castle — that more than make up for it.

 Some Final Notes on Stopping Over

 Some airlines, like Iceland Air and Singapore Airlines, encourage stopovers, offering them for free and bookable online.
-Others like Emirates and Turkish Airlines even offer package deals that include necessary visas, accommodations and a guided tour to encourage travelers to leave the airport and explore their hub cities.
+Others like Emirates and Turkish Airlines even offer package deals that include necessary visas, accommodations, and a guided tour to encourage travelers to leave the airport and explore their hub cities.

 While a stopover isn’t always going to show up in your ticket results online, there’s an easy fix: call the airline or a travel agent and talk to them about your travel plans: fairly often, you can switch from a layover to a stopover and see somewhere new for little-to-no-cost, or occasionally, for less.